 Glycogen Storage Disease

 Signs of this disease are usually shown around 5 months of age.
 These include fever, muscle tremors, and weakness.
 In case these symptoms are present, a DNA test by the veterinarian can help to identify the cause.

 The signs of this specific heart disease can show up at any time between 3 months to 16 years, while it mostly affects male Wegies.
 Symptoms include a loss of appetite, difficulty breathing, collapsing, “snapping” breathing sounds, and exhaustion from any exercise.
 An EKG at the vet can help to identify this disease.
 There are several treatment options to treat this disease.

 Polycystic Kidney Disease

-This disease can be harder to identify, and is usually only recognized at a progressed state where infections can cause abdominal discomfort.
+This disease can be harder to identify and is usually only recognized in a progressed state where infections can cause abdominal discomfort.
 If your Wegie has been diagnosed with this disease, it will need regular monitoring and treatment (which is sadly limited, as there is no known method to eliminate this disease).

 This eye defect can be easily identified, as it can cause several abnormalities in the eye or in the surrounding tissues.
 There are several possible treatments, depending on the condition of your pet.

 Being aware of these common issues and getting regular vet checkups can help to maximize your Wegie’s lifespan, which can last 16 years or more.